 We mentioned a to-do list at the beginning of this post and we know that bot updates might only be one of a hundred things on your mind (and plate) right now.
 The good news is that you don’t have to worry about updating every single bot.
 You can focus your efforts.

 When prioritizing which bots to update messaging on, start with the ones that see the highest activity.
 At Drift, we generally update the top 20% of bots that have generated the most conversations and meetings with holiday-appropriate messaging.
-If you are short on time or resources, focus on your catch-all bot, homepage bot, skip the form, and demo request bots.
+If you are short on time or resources, focus on your engage-all, book a meeting, and contact us bots.

 Pro-tip: Don’t forget to go back after the holiday season and change the messaging back ✅